fneum/broad-ranges/README.md

 previous studies have considered "relatively narrow range[s] of uncertainties" (Li, 2017)

+maybe: include transmission cost uncertainty by setting upper bound to 800 EUR/MW/km (which is twice our usual assumption; do this because Tröndle cost are much higher!)

+maybe: add 25% to rooftop PV cost (due to missing uncertainty ranges in DEA, similar to utility PV)

 Costs all the way to zero?
 E.g. what happens with very cheap solar?
+Yes!

 ## Sensitivity Analysis